What we know about the suspect arrested in connection with the Idaho college student killings

-The man arrested in connection with the killings of four University of Idaho students who were found stabbed to death in November attended a nearby university.
+The man arrested in connection with the killings of four University of Idaho students who were found stabbed to death in November attended a nearby university and lived just miles away from where the victims were found.

-Bryan Christopher Kohberger was arrested in Monroe County, Pennsylvania, on Friday on an active arrest warrant for first-dgree murder which was issued by the Moscow, Idaho, Police Department and the Latah County Prosecutor's Office, according to the criminal complaint.
+Bryan Christopher Kohberger, 28, was arrested in Monroe County, Pennsylvania, on Friday on an active arrest warrant for first-degree murder charges issued by the Moscow, Idaho, Police Department and the Latah County Prosecutor's Office, according to the criminal complaint.

 The four slain students -- Kaylee Goncalves, 21; Madison Mogen, 21; Xana Kernodle, 20; and Kernodle's boyfriend, Ethan Chapin, 20 -- were each stabbed multiple times in the early morning hours of November 13 at an off-campus house in the small college town of Moscow.

+In a Friday evening statement, the university confirmed Kohberger finished his first semester as a PhD student in the school's criminal justice program earlier in December.

+University police assisted authorities in executing search warrants at his office and apartment, both located on the school's Pullman campus, the statement added.

-One of the department's campuses is located in Pullman, where a CNN team filmed law enforcement agents outside a WSU graduate residence that Moscow police said is connected to Kohberger.
+A CNN team earlier had filmed law enforcement agents outside a WSU graduate residence in Pullman that authorities said was connected to Kohberger.

-He graduated with a bachelor's degree in 2020, "and completed his graduate studies in June 2022," according to the school's statement.
+He graduated with a bachelor's degree in 2020 and earlier this year completed his "graduate studies for the master of arts in criminal justice program," according to a university spokesperson.

 In a post that was removed from Reddit after the arrest was made public, a student investigator associated with a DeSales University study named Bryan Kohberger sought participation in a research project "to understand how emotions and psychological traits influence decision-making when committing a crime."